shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/custom-ami/custom-browser-protocols.md

 **Possible variants**

-By varying the keyword after the `//` part of the URL in your AMI, you can change the contents of the `action` variable in your script, all the while keeping the same `{{ akn_product_name }}://` protocol and registering only a single custom protocol.
+By varying the keyword after the `//` part of the URL in your AMI, you can change the contents of the `action` variable in your script, all the while keeping the same `{% include product %}://` protocol and registering only a single custom protocol.
 Then, based on the content of the `action` variable and the contents of the parameters, your script can understand what the intended behavior should be.

 Using this methodology you could open applications, upload content via services like FTP, archive data, send email, or generate PDF reports.